Prevailing against Adversarial Noncentral Disturbances: Exact Recovery of Linear Systems with the $l_1$-norm Estimator: Main Results

 for all $\mathcal{F}_t$ due to $\beta_t >0$.
 In turn, at the attack times, we have $\mathbb{E}[y^T x_t\cdot \text{sgn}(w_t^i)] = \mathbb{E}[y^T x_t\cdot \mathbb{E}[ \text{sgn}(w_t^i)~|~\mathcal{F}_t]] = 0$.
 Thus, we can leverage Definition \ref{mgfdef} to derive the sub-Gaussian parameter of the relevant term.
 Under Assumption \ref{null}, the state equation is written as due to the system dynamics \eqref{sysd}.
 Define another filtration Then, for all $\lambda\in\mathbb{R}$ and for all $s\in [0,T-2]\cap \mathcal{K}_T$, we have

 due to

 conditioned on $\mathcal{F}_s$ and $\mathcal{F}^i$.
-The first and the second inequalities come from Lemma \ref{uppsi} and the triangle inequality.
-The equality is due to the fact that the definition \eqref{norm} involves the squared variable, and thus alternating the sign does not affect the sub-Gaussian norm.
+The first inequality comes from Lemma \ref{uppsi}, the triangle inequality, and $\|y\|_2=1$.
+The second inequality is due to Lemma \ref{uppsi} and the fact that alternating the sign does not affect the sub-Gaussian norm since the definition \eqref{norm} involves the squared variable.
 From \eqref{befconvert}, the equivalence of Definitions \ref{subgdef1} and \ref{mgfdef} yields \eqref{convert}.

 By repeatedly selecting from the largest to the smallest element for $s\in[0,T-2]\cap \mathcal{K}_T$, applying the tower rule conditioning on $(\mathcal{F}_s, \mathcal{F}^i)$, and leveraging \eqref{convert}, we obtain